Timbavati Private Game Reserve, Limpopo

 And so it has remained ever since.

-Timbavati’s 53 000 hectares were named after the river that flows through them.
-A riverine forest that lines it attracts elephants, as it has done for centuries.
+Timbavati’s 53 000ha were named after the river that flows through them.
+Its riverine forest attracts elephants, as it has done for centuries.

 Every now and then white lions are still born here or on neighbouring reserves.
-The most recent was seen in 2006.
 Every white lion in the world owes its genes to something mysterious and recessive in the DNA of Timbavati big cats.
 White lions are extremely rare.

 In 1993, the fence dividing Timbavati from the Kruger National Park was dropped, allowing the free flow of wild animals.